Skip to main contentSkip to article

 Yes.
 The ABC television series 'Once Upon A Time' (2011–2018) used Steveston Village as the principal filming location for the fictional town of Storybrooke across all seven seasons of the show.
 Moncton Street, the heritage boardwalk along the Fraser River south arm, and several Village storefronts appear repeatedly in the series.
 The cultural recognition is real — Steveston attracts a meaningful share of TV-tourism foot traffic during peak summer months as a result, and several Village businesses lean into the show's heritage.
 Buyers tour-shopping in the Village should expect the seasonal tourist + filming traffic as an ambient feature of the neighbourhood, not an exception.
 Subsequent productions have also used Steveston as a heritage-village stand-in.

 Steveston detached pricing varies meaningfully by sub-area.
 Steveston North RS-1 detached on conventional 6,000–8,000 sq ft lots transacts in a band that reflects the broader Lulu Island detached benchmark with a modest school-catchment overlay (Steveston-London Secondary + Manoah Steves Elementary).
 Steveston Village heritage character homes (RT-1 / RT-2 / heritage RS-1 in the Moncton Street grid) trade at a heritage premium that reflects the genuine scarcity of walking-village inventory in Metro Vancouver.
 Imperial Landing waterfront condos transact on a per-square-foot basis influenced by the Fraser River frontage and the strata mix.
 Pull the live Real Estate Board of Greater Vancouver (REBGV) Richmond benchmark at offer time — the live benchmark moves with the market and should not be substituted with a single-source rule of thumb.
-Do not anchor any offer to a price point quoted in this kind of pillar without confirming against current comps for the specific block and product type.
+Confirm any price point against current comps for the specific block and product type before anchoring an offer to it.

 Yes — the ALR boundary runs along the eastern edge of the broader Steveston catchment area, generally tracking the No 5 Road / Garden City Road corridor and crossing south below Steveston Highway through agricultural blocks.
 The historical Steveston Village core itself is not in the ALR, but the eastern band of the catchment area touches ALR-designated parcels.
 The ALR designation, established by the BC Land Commission Act in 1973 and now administered by the Agricultural Land Commission (ALC), restricts non-farm uses on designated parcels.
 Buyers in the eastern band of the catchment should verify the ALR designation against the live ALC map before assuming any redevelopment or non-farm-use optionality on a specific parcel.
 See the BC ALR guide for the full provincial-framework explainer.